klark973/vm/README.md

 A job is an arbitrary set of files, one, two or three scripts, of which only script `.job` is required.
 Job scripts can be located in two places: in the VM directory and in the general location for storing them:
 `$LIBEXEC/jobs`.
-The rest of the files for a guest can be anywhere.
+The rest of the files for a guest VM can be anywhere.

 Usually script `.pre` copies everything needed to `$WORKDIR/.in/`, script `.job` is copied there too.
 After the job has completed and the virtual